The Process of Choosing Ideas for Projects, Evaluating Them and Implementing Them By Galit Zamler

 The young entrepreneur, Maya, replied to those questions:

-The project: A barber shop in the school so that it is accessible to all students.
+The project: A hairdresser in the school, so that you will be close and accessible to all students.

-- How will we raise money for a barber shop?
+- How will we raise money for the hairdresser?

 - Who will be the barber?

 The project: A T-shirt for any size - a shirt that you can shrink and stretch it to fit different sizes, therefore, saving money on buying clothes.

 In the end, the project A T-Shirt for Any Size was implemented.
 Clicking on this link will direct you to the page where the project is explained in detail.

 - How can one T-shirt be for all sizes?